needle-mirror/com.unity.xr.compositionlayers/Documentation~/overview.md

 * Cube maps: a special purpose type of layer is available for rendering cube maps.
 * Secure content: device runtime makers can add support for content such as video that must be displayed, but shouldn't be accessible to the application code itself.
 This might include DRM-protected video or passthrough video.
 Note that the Composition Layer package does not include this type of layer.
 It does provide an extension mechanism so that a device maker can create such layers.
 * Hardware acceleration: device makers can add support layers that can take advantage of hardware capabilities of their device, such as hardware decoding of video.
+* Android Surface integration: You can directly use Android Surface content to efficiently render graphics or display content such as hardware-decoded video.
+Refer to [Display Android Surface content](xref:xr-layers-android-surface) for more information.

 While useful in specific situations, each composition layer you add to a scene has an impact on performance.
 Unity recommends that you use no more than fifteen composition layers in a scene.
 You should always assess the performance impact of your composition layer usage on your target hardware.